DeepBrainChain/DBC-Wiki/docs/en/install-update-dbc-node/dbc-client-api/http-api.md

 ## Bare Metal Node Operations

 To control operations such as switching on and off a bare metal server, you need a CPU server that is on the same network as the bare metal server.
-Run the bare metal node program of dbc on this CPU server, and then add the relevant information of the bare metal server (IP address and IPMI control information) to the node, and the node will generate a corresponding NodeID for the bare metal server to join the dbc network. , you can control the bare metal server through NodeID.
+Run the bare metal node program of dbc on this CPU server, and then add the relevant information of the bare metal server (IP address and IPMI control information) to the node, and the node will generate a corresponding "node_id" for the bare metal server to join the dbc network, the bare metal server can be rented and controlled by "node_id".

-To install dbc bare metal node, please refer to [Install dbc computer node](https://deepbrainchain.github.io/DBC-Wiki/install-update-dbc-node/install-update-dbc/install-dbc-compute-node.html#%E4%BA%94-%E5%AE%89%E8%A3%85-dbc-%E5%8A%9F%E8%83%BD%E8%8A%82%E7%82%B9%E7%A8%8B%E5%BA%8F) Installation script using bare metal nodes [install_baremetal.sh](http://119.6.235.169:9000/dbc/install_update_script/mainnet/install_baremetal.sh)
+To install dbc bare metal node, please refer to [dbc bare metal node](https://deepbrainchain.github.io/DBC-Wiki/en/install-update-dbc-node/install-update-dbc/dbc-bare-metal-node.html)

-### 1. Query the list of bare metal machines
+### 1. Query the list of bare metal servers

 - request method：POST